From the outside, it’s easy to see what would be good for other people.

 And if they don’t, keep asking questions up until the point that they ask you what you think.

 At that moment, share your idea, suggestion, or recommendation.

 They’ll be open to what you have to say, receptive to your viewpoint, and they’ll be far more likely to take on board what you think, and they’ll own it too.

-Want to sell your good ideas to people?
+Want people to pick up your good ideas?